 Scope and priorities

-Population health sciences (PHS) supported by the MRC embraces the study of biological and environmental influences on the physical and mental health and wellbeing of populations.
+Population health sciences (PHS) supported by the MRC embraces the study of biological, social and environmental influences on the physical and mental health and wellbeing of populations.

 A key aim of population health research is to understand how and why health and wellbeing varies within and between populations and across the life course, and how the health of the public can be improved through clinical or public health interventions.